OpenAI vs Google Gemini pricing - a comparison for AI product builders

 $5 in credits for new accounts (limited)

-Free tier with rate limits on most models (no credit card required)
+Free tier on Flash and Flash-Lite (no credit card required)

 Free tier rate limits